MartinPetkov/GCTF2021BeginnersQuestWriteups/18-rev-strange-vm/README.md

 };
 ```

 This is kind of a lot, but all it really is, is the implementations for each instruction.
-Most are unsurprising, except a few:
+Only a few things stand out:

 * `MathOp` only supports addition, subtraction, multiplication and division.
 * `JmpConst`, `PopPc`, `JmpCond` and `Call` actually seek within the file.
-That means that program execution can jump around ROM and doesn't just read it start to end.
+That means that program execution can jump around the ROM and doesn't simply read it start to end.
 * `CharAt` is reading some element of `INPUT_DATA` into a register but not much else.
 * `Print` prints a different register (`REG_ARG0`) on the screen, but cast to [`u8`](https://doc.rust-lang.org/std/primitive.u8.html) (8-bit primitive in Rust).